Embraced And Celebrated By Lawrenceville’s Local Community

 There are many different parts involved in operating a truck.
 If one of these parts is defective, the driver may lose control and collide with another vehicle.
 For example, if the brakes suddenly go out because of a defect, the truck driver won’t be able to stop his truck from colliding into the vehicle in front of him.

 A truck driver can also lose control of the truck if the cargo in the back is not loaded properly.
 The weight needs to be evenly distributed otherwise it will be hard to steer such a large vehicle.
 If it’s not, the truck driver may not be able to stop his truck from crashing into another vehicle.
-At Spaulding Injury Law, we have handled all of these situations and more and we offer this experience to every client.
+Our truck accident lawyers at Spaulding Injury Law: Lawrenceville Personal Injury & Car Accident Lawyer have handled all of these situations and more and we offer this experience to every client.

 If you or a loved one has been injured because of the negligent acts of another person in Lawrenceville, GA, it’s imperative that you seek legal representation as soon as possible.
 Some of our many practice areas include: